LilFroggy/BingoHelper-Guide-Creation-Process/steps/reforge.md

 # Reforge Step
-Reforge steps are considered complete when every item in the ``items`` property has been in the reforge slot in the reforge menu with its desired reforge.
+Reforge steps are considered complete when every item in the ``items`` property has been in the reforge slot in the reforge menu with one of its accepted reforges.

 ## Example:
 ```js